Here are the most common mistakes Indian buyers make while buying protein powders.

 It delivers 27 grams of protein per scoop.

+The supplement industry majorly lacks uniform regulation.
+There are various brands in the market that sell protein powders without testing them for safety.
 Make sure your protein powder does not contain harmful substances like heavy metals and hidden steroids.

 Do not ignore the ingredients list.
 Avoid products listing gums, maltodextrin, corn syrup or unnecessary added fibres and sweeteners.

-Q: What type of protein powder is best for muscle recovery and digestion?
+What type of protein powder is best for muscle recovery and digestion?

-Q: Are plant-based protein powders effective compared to whey protein?
+Are plant-based protein powders effective compared to whey protein?

 Plant-based powders like pea, brown rice, and mung bean proteins provide essential amino acids to support muscle growth and repair.
 While absorption rates differ from whey, they are suitable for vegetarians and those seeking dairy-free options.

-Q: How can I avoid digestive discomfort when using protein powders?
+How can I avoid digestive discomfort when using protein powders?

 Choose protein powders that include digestive enzymes such as lactase or protease and avoid products with amino spiking—where cheap amino acids are added to inflate protein counts.
 This helps prevent bloating, gas, and other stomach discomfort.

-Q: What safety precautions should I consider when buying protein powder in India?
+What safety precautions should I consider when buying protein powder in India?

 Ensure the protein powder is tested for harmful substances like heavy metals or hidden steroids.
 Also, scrutinise the ingredient list to avoid unwanted fillers such as gums, maltodextrin, corn syrup, or unnecessary sweeteners.